flecoqui/ARMStepByStep/Step_7_ASPDotNetCoreContainer/README.md

 3. Connect the Kubernetes Command Line Client to your Cluster in Azure using the following Azure CLI command:
 **Azure CLI 2.0:** az aks get-credentials --resource-group "ResourceGroupName" --name "AKSClusterName" </p>

      For instance:

         az aks get-credentials --resource-group acrrg --name netcoreakscluster

 4. Check the connection from the Kubernetes Command Line Client with the following command:
-**kubectl** kubectl get nodes
+**kubectl:** kubectl get nodes

      The commmand will return information about the Kuberentes nodes.
      For instance:

         NAME                       STATUS    ROLES     AGE       VERSION
         aks-nodepool1-38201324-0   Ready     agent     16m       v1.9.11

      You are now connected to your cluster from your local machine.

 #### DEPLOYING THE IMAGE TO A KUBERNETES CLUSTER IN AZURE

 1. You can list the Azure Container Registry per Resource Group using the following Azure CLI command: </p>
 **Azure CLI 2.0:** az acr list --resource-group  "ResourceGroupName" </p>
 For instance:

         az acr list --resource-group  testacrrg

      it returns the list of ACR associated with this resource group.
      For instance:

         NAME    RESOURCE GROUP    LOCATION    SKU       LOGIN SERVER       CREATION DATE         ADMIN ENABLED
         ------  ----------------  ----------  --------  -----------------  --------------------  ---------------